leobloonz/vpn-auto-otp/README.md

 # vpn-auto-otp

-add this lines to .zshrc
+add these lines to .zshrc

 usage: vpnlab [ENTER] -> will ask OTP code